crowdsecurity/crowdsec-docs/crowdsec-docs/docs/faq.md

 ## What backend database does CrowdSec supports and how to switch ?

-CrowdSec versions (under v0.3.X) supports SQLite (default) and MySQL databases.
-See [backend configuration](/Crowdsec/v0/references/output/#switching-backend-database) for relevant configuration.
-MySQL here is more suitable for distributed architectures where bouncers across the applicative stack need to access a centralized ban database.

 CrowdSec versions (after v1) supports SQLite (default), MySQL and PostgreSQL databases.
-See [databases configuration](/Crowdsec/v1/user_guide/database/) for relevant configuration.
-Thanks to the [Local API](local_api/), distributed architectures are resolved even with sqlite database.
+See [databases configuration](/docs/local_api/database) for relevant configuration.
+Thanks to the [Local API](/docs/local_api/intro), distributed architectures are resolved even with sqlite database.

 SQLite by default as it's suitable for standalone/single-machine setups.

 ## How to control granularity of actions ? (whitelists, simulation etc.)

-CrowdSec support both [whitelists](/Crowdsec/v1/write_configurations/whitelist/) and [simulation](/Crowdsec/v1/references/simulation/) :
+CrowdSec support both [whitelists](/docs/whitelist/intro) and [simulation](/docs/scenarios/simulation) :

  - Whitelists allows you to "discard" events or overflows
  - Simulation allows you to simply cancel the decision that is going to be taken, but keep track of it

-[Profiles](profiles/) allows you to control which decision will be applied to which alert.
+[Profiles](/docs/profiles/intro) allows you to control which decision will be applied to which alert.

 ## How to know if my setup is working correctly ?
 Some of my logs are unparsed, is it normal ?

 Yes, crowdsec parsers only parse the logs that are relevant for scenarios.

-Take a look at `cscli metrics` [and understand what do they mean](observability/cscli.md) to know if your setup is correct.
+Take a look at `cscli metrics` [and understand what do they mean](/docs/observability/cscli) to know if your setup is correct.

 ## How to add whitelists ?

-You can follow this [guide](/Crowdsec/v1/write_configurations/whitelist/)
+You can follow this [guide](/docs/whitelist/intro)

 ## How to set up proxy ?